 Brand marketing uses several such factors to ensure that the brand stays at the top compared to its competitors.
 Some of the main objectives that it aims to achieve for a brand are

-- media coverage,
+• media coverage,

-- creating impact through influencers, and
+• creating impact through influencers, and

-- increased social media presence.
+• increased social media presence.

 Growth marketers repeatedly experiment with new and creative ideas and measure them using various growth marketing tools to understand which strategy works best for their business.
 They then develop the idea into a marketing strategy to attract customers.

-Unlike other marketing strategies, growth marketing ams for full funnel growth.
+Unlike other marketing strategies, growth marketing is for full funnel growth.
 That is, it goes through all the stages of the customer’s journey with the brand, right from the awareness stage to the referral stage.

 A customer’s journey with a brand can be divided into six stages.
 It can also be called the pirate funnel.
 The six stages of the pirate funnel are